orphelix startup

 What Gets Started

-All currently running Orphelix instances and workers:
+All currently running Orphelix instances and workers:- Main application (

-- Notification worker (
+orphelix) - Notification worker (

-- Named instances (if using multi-instance setup)
+orphelix-notifications) - Named instances (if using multi-instance setup)

 Sudo Requirement